 Martin M. Antony is Professor in the Department of Psychology at Ryerson University in Toronto.
 He also holds part time or adjunct faculty appointments at McMaster University and the University of Toronto.
 Dr. Antony previously served as department chair and graduate program director in the Psychology Department at Ryerson University.
 He was also the founding director of both the Anxiety Treatment and Research Clinic and the Psychology Residency Program at St. Joseph’s Healthcare, Hamilton.
-Dr. Antony is a fellow of the Royal Society of Canada and a past president of the Canadian Psychological Association.
+Dr. Antony is a fellow of the Royal Society of Canada and was president of the Canadian Psychological Association (2009-2010).

 Dr. Antony received his PhD in clinical psychology from the University at Albany, State University of New York in 1994, and completed his internship at the University of Mississippi Medical Center.
 He is internationally known for his books and research in the areas of anxiety disorders, perfectionism, cognitive-behavioral therapy, and assessment of psychological disorders.
 He has published 30 books, including a variety of evidence-based self-help manuals (e.g., Shyness and Social Anxiety Workbook, 3rd ed.; When Perfect Isn’t Good Enough, 2nd ed.; The Anti-Anxiety Workbook), Practical books for therapists (e.g., Cognitive-Behavioural Therapy for Perfectionism; Handbook of Assessment and Treatment Planning for Psychological Disorders, 2nd ed.), and research texts (e.g., Obsessive Compulsive Disorder; Oxford Handbook of Anxiety and Related Disorders).
 In addition to these books, Dr. Antony has published more than 225 scientific articles and book chapters in areas related to cognitive behavior therapy, obsessive compulsive disorder, panic disorder, social phobia, specific phobia, and perfectionism.
 He has also held more than $2 million in research funding from a variety of national and international agencies.